 and Travelocity also have this, but I like a disinterested party involved, too

 I look at ALL the reviews, not just the average.
 Some people have way too high expectations.
 Look for local local flavor.
 Plus, as we won't spend too much time at the hotel, we don't immediately rule out small rooms, or you have to walk up a flight of stairs... if it is clean, with the amenities I mentioned earlier, it is a contender.

 Top Hotel Tip: All hotels look alike when you turn out the light.

-New in 2019, you can later see your trip reservations in Google Maps on your phone if you forward the reservations to your GMail account.
+Google travel can also help you with things to do, and you can later see your trip reservations in Google Maps on your phone if you forward the reservations to your GMail account.

 Then, when we decide on a hotel that is the best for us, then we book fairly quickly.
 For our 2011 trip it took us a week after booking the airfare before we booked the hotel, but at least we had an idea of hotel prices were.
 Don't wait too long.
 Small hotels go out of availability fast if they are nice and meet our criteria.

 PLANNING what to do once you get there, and how to get around.

 Now that we know where we are going, and where we are staying, we immediately we go to Google's Travel guides https://www.google.com/travel, and TripAdvisor's Top Spots to visit, to help us decide what to do while there.